-Believe it or not – long runs are not the only running workout that will improve your endurance.
+Believe it or not – long runs are not the only running workout that will improve your endurance and conditioning.

 Similarly, short & fast runs aren’t the only running workout that will improve your speed.